julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ## A Practical System of Herbal Protection

-If you want to work with this properly, you need more than general ideas.
+If you want this to work in practice, general advice is not enough.

 You need:
 - specific methods